Resonances for large one-dimensional "ergodic" systems: Introduction

 Consider now the two-dimensional point process

 We prove \begin{Th} The point process $\xi_L$ converges weakly to a Poisson process of intensity $1$ in $\R\times[0,1]$. \end{Th} In the random case, the structure of the (properly rescaled) resonances is quite different from that in the periodic case (see Fig.~\ref{fig:2-3}).
 The real parts of the resonances are scaled in such a way that that their average spacing becomes of order one.
-By Theorem~\ref{thr:23}, the imaginary parts are typically exponentially small (in $L$); they are rewritten on a logarithmic scale so as to become of order $1$ too.
-Theorem~\ref{thr:23} is the analogue for resonances of the well known result on the distribution of eigenvalues and localization centers for the Anderson model in the localized phase (see e.g.~\cite{MR97d:82046,MR2299191,Ge-Kl:10}).\\ As in the case of the periodic potential, Theorem~\ref{thr:23} only describes the resonances closest to the real axis.
-In section~\ref{sec:random-case}, we also give results on resonances located deeper into the lower of the complex plane. .2cm Besides proving Theorems~\ref{thr:22} and~\ref{thr:23}, the goal of the paper is to describe the statistical properties of the resonances and relate them (the distribution of the resonances, the distribution of the widths) to the spectral characteristics of $H=-\Delta+V$, possibly to the distribution of its eigenvalues (see e.g.~\cite{MR2885251}).\\ As they can be analyzed in a very similar way, we will discuss three models: the model $H_L$ defined above, its analogue on the half-line as well as the ``half-infinite'' model on $\ell^2(\Z)$, that is,
+By Theorem~\ref{thr:29}, the imaginary parts are typically exponentially small (in $L$); when the resonances are rescaled as in~\eqref{eq:148}, their imaginary parts are rewritten on a logarithmic scale so as to become of order $1$ too.
+Once rescaled in this way, the local picture of the resonances of $H_{\omega,L}$ is that of a two-dimensional cloud of Poisson points (see the right hand side of fig.~\ref{fig:2-3}).\\ Theorem~\ref{thr:23} is the analogue for resonances of the well known result on the distribution of eigenvalues and localization centers for the Anderson model in the localized phase (see, e.g.,~\cite{MR97d:82046,MR2299191,Ge-Kl:10}).\\ As in the case of the periodic potential, Theorem~\ref{thr:23} only describes the resonances closest to the real axis.
+In section~\ref{sec:random-case}, we also give results on resonances located deeper into the lower half of the complex plane.
+Up to distances of order $L^{-\infty}$ to the real axis, the cloud of resonances (once properly rescaled) will have the same Poissonian behavior as described above (see Theorem~\ref{thr:3}). .1cm Besides proving Theorems~\ref{thr:22} and~\ref{thr:23}, the goal of the paper is to describe the statistical properties of the resonances and relate them (the distribution of the resonances, the distribution of the widths) to the spectral characteristics of $H=-\Delta+V$, possibly to the distribution of its eigenvalues (see, e.g.,~\cite{MR2885251}). .2cm As they can be analyzed in a very similar way, we will discuss three models: \begin{itemize} \item the model $H_L$ defined above, \item its analogue on the half-line $\N$, i.e., on $H_L$, we impose an additional Dirichlet boundary condition at $0$, \item the ``half-infinite'' model on $\ell^2(\Z)$, that is,